remotestorage/remotestorage.js/docs/getting-started/connect-widget.md

 ```

 That's it.
 Now your users can use the widget in order to connect their storage,
-and you can listen to the `remoteStorage` instance's events in order to get
+and you can listen to the [RemoteStorage][1] instance's events in order to get
 informed about connection status, sync progress, errors, and so on.

 ::: tip